Night Network: History

 Up until the mid-1980s, all British television stations closed down for the night at around 12:30am, sometimes up to an hour later on Friday and Saturday nights.
 Some of the ITV companies wanted to expand their broadcasting hours in the belief there was an untapped market for television through the night.
 As early as 1983, London Weekend Television (LWT) was experimenting with extra hours on Friday and Saturday nights during its Nightlife strand, which pushed back closedown until after 2 am.

+And between November 1986 and December 1987, Central and Granada would stay on the air into the night for live world title boxing matches involving Mike Tyson, Sugar Ray Leonard and Thomas Hearns.
+Thames would also air the coverage when a fight took place on a weekday.

-By 1988, Channel 4 had extended late night broadcasting hours and transmission staff for the ITV regional companies were required to play out the network's commercial breaks, even if the main ITV station had already closed down.
-There was also speculation of a threat from the Independent Broadcasting Authority to franchise overnight hours to a new company as had been done with breakfast television (TV-am) in 1983.
+By 1988, Channel 4 had extended late night broadcasting hours and transmission staff for the ITV regional companies were required to play out the network's commercial breaks, even if their station had already closed down.
+There was also speculation of a threat from the Independent Broadcasting Authority to franchise overnight hours to a new company, as had been the case with breakfast television.

 Within just over two years of ITV's first overnight experiment (at Yorkshire Television in 1986), the entire network had commenced 24-hour transmission.